 – using field, petrological and geochemical studies of volcanic products to understand the inner workings of volcanoes; the causes, consequences and wider impacts of past volcanic eruptions; and as a basis for improving our capacity to prepare for and mitigate the consequences of future volcanic eruptions.

-– studying volcanic deformation in order to understand the physical processes of magma movement and storage and the structure and stability of volcanic edifices with potential implications in terms of hazard analysis.
+– studying volcanic deformation and topography in order to understand the physical processes of magma movement and storage and the structure and stability of volcanic edifices with potential implications in terms of hazard analysis.

-Current study areas include volcanoes in the Main Ethiopian Rift, Latin America and the Caribbean.
+Current study areas include volcanoes in the Main Ethiopian Rift, Italy, Latin America and the Caribbean.